 The other thing to watch out for with adjective placement is that sometimes the adjective will come before or after depending on the meaning of what you’re trying to say.
 So “la semaine dernière” and “la dernière semaine” can both be correct.
 The first means “last week” as in the passage of time, like literally the week that came before, so “il a plu la semaine dernière” is “it rained last week.”
 The second means the last week of whatever you’re talking about, maybe the last week of vacation, so “Cette semaine est la dernière semaine de vacances pour les enfants.”
 (This week is the last week of vacation for the kids) To make it even trickier, note that dernier is the masculine form but since week (semaine) is feminine, “last” becomes dernière.

-If you’re just getting started with French or don’t know any French at all, this post has probably left your head spinning.
+If you’re just getting started with French or don’t know any French at all, this post on French basics has probably left your head spinning.
 But honestly, it becomes second nature once you start using the words all the time and then all the other crazy grammar rules will leave your head spinning. 😉 Seriously though, you’ll learn this stuff quickly as you continue to practice.